merillium/trig_least_squares/README.md

 ##### This repo is currently a work in progress.

-##### We use the [generalized solution](https://en.wikipedia.org/wiki/Trigonometric_interpolation#Solution_of_the_problem) to the trigonometric interpolation problem to create a trigonometric polynomial that interpolates (and extrapolates) from x- and y-values.
-These coordinates are provided by the user through the text boxes in the Dash Plotly framework.
+##### We use the [generalized solution](https://en.wikipedia.org/wiki/Trigonometric_interpolation#Solution_of_the_problem) to the trigonometric interpolation problem to create a trigonometric polynomial that interpolates (and extrapolates) from x- and y-values - which are provided by the user through the text boxes in the Dash Plotly framework.
 There is also error handling for invalid inputs.

 ##### Nice to have features:
 * ###### uploading two-column data